sleep training

 Sleep Steps:

-We could run through these steps in a minute, or work on them for an hour!
 We understand your baby and their temperament, their hunger cues and what they respond well to.
+[For more detail check out BCC’s blog on the Sleep Steps method.]

 1. Pause – We don’t rush over to your baby the moment they begin to fuss.
 We wait it out and watch/listen.
 If they escalate, we support them.
 But often babies are only making noises in their sleep or are very capable of getting themselves back to sleep!
 When we intervene, we often take away their ability to self soothe.

-2. Sound – We always recommend sound machines for newborns, but when a baby is starting to fuss, you might want to consider turning up the sound or introducing a shutter.
+2. Sound – We always recommend sound machines for newborns, but when a baby is starting to fuss, you might want to consider turning up the sound or introducing a shusher.

 3. Pacifier – If your baby takes a pacifier, this is the time to offer it to them!
 We might give them a Paci and hold it in.
 Or we might pop it in quickly and then hide from them!